hungyiloo/waterbox/README.md

 **If you're wanting to build a production-ready web app, you shouldn't be using WaterBox**.
 The sql.js way of fetching data isn't meant to be fast and it doesn't support persisting any data back to the database for future sessions.

+## Requirements

+You'll need Node (>v12.19.0) installed before you can follow the Quick Start below.
+See the instructions at https://nodejs.org/.

 ## Quick Start

 After cloning this repo, cd into the root of the repo and run `npm install` to install all dependencies, then run `npm start` to build and start the server, and visit http://localhost:4321 in your browser to see it.